lylekaiklian/activevault-home/README.md

 * rake dongle:set_number['COM4','+639173292739']
 * rake dongle:hog['COM4','COM5','COM6']

-## Web Front-end ##
+## Web Front-end (`lost-treasure/frontend-yo`) ##
 The web front-end enables to run the test suite remotey.
-This runs on Rails 4.
+This runs on AngularJS/Yeoman.

+## Middleware API (`lost-treasure/frontend-rails`) ##
+This is an API that connects the AngularJS frontend to Amazon SQS.
+This design was chosen over AngularJS directly connecting to Amazon SQS, as there is no secure way to hide Amazon credentials in a client-sided code.